Mitchzof/react-redux-skeleton/README.md

 The src/client/components directory will be where the ui is built, and src/store contains anything related to redux.

+Preloading for routes is done within the routes file.
+Just add a "loadData" element to the route that returns a promise.
+Then promise will be handled by the server, and whatever pre-loaded data will be put in the store under "data".

 ## What This Is
 This is really just a skeleton I'm using for my web projects, though I figured I'd share it for friends and anyone else interested.